The Birth of Buddha

 When it came time for Queen Maya to give birth, she told King Suddhodana that she wanted to go to the city where her parents were the king and queen.
 King Suddhodana called a thousand officers to carry the queen and escort her on the journey.
 Along the way was a beautiful place called Lumbini Park, and at that time of year the trees were covered with blossoms, and flocks of singing birds flew among the flowers.
 The queen asked to stop to enjoy the beauty.
 She got down from the palanquin, and as she reached up to grasp a blossom of a Sala tree, she knew it was time for her to have her baby.
 The officers set up a curtain around her for privacy.
 As she stood there holding the branch of the Sala tree, the queen gave birth.

 Immediately, the four great Brahmas appeared with a fine golden net, and they carefully laid the new baby into this net.
-Presenting the child to Queen Maya, they said, “Be joyful, O Queen, for a great son is born unto you.”
+Presenting the child to Queen Maya, they said, “Be joyful, O Queen, for you have given birth to a child of greatness.”
 The four Brahmas prepared a soft antelope skin, and placed the child on it.
 The baby stood up and looked towards the east.
 Voices were heard saying, “O Great One, there is no other like you!”
 The baby gazed in all directions, and then took seven steps towards the north, while the Great Brahma held a white umbrella over him.
-And when her baby was born thirty two miraculous things happened as signs that this baby was unique.

 Queen Maya brought the baby home.
 The king rejoiced to see his new son, and they named their baby Siddhartha Gautama.
 Now a hermit who lived nearby, a man with great spiritual wisdom, heard about this new baby.
-He came down to the palace and said to King Suddhodana, “O King, I have heard that a child is born to you, and I would like to see him.”
+He came down to the palace and said to King Suddhodana, “O King, I have heard that you and the queen have had a child, and I would like to see him.”
 They brought the child out, and upon seeing him the hermit knew the baby would grow up to be a great man, and he stood and paid homage to the baby.
 Then the hermit smiled, and proclaimed that the baby would become the Buddha when he was thirty-five years old.

 And that is exactly what happened.
 Although King Suddhodana tried to convince his son to become a king, when Siddhartha Gautama was old enough to decide what to do with his life, he left the palace and went out into the world.
 He got his food by begging, and he went to learn from the greatest spiritual teachers.
 At last, he sat down beneath a tree to meditate, and he achieved enlightenment, and became the Buddha, the Enlightened One, the one who awakened to the Truth of the ages.
 Buddha spent the rest of his life teaching others how they, too, could calm themselves and awaken to the truth.